droidocz/droidocs-web/content/android-actionbar/how-to-hide-action-bar-before-activity-is-created,-and-then-show-it-again.md

 You should probably do this only if the argument to `onCreate` is `null` (indicating a fresh launch of your activity, as opposed to a restart due to a configuration change).

+---

+## Notes:

+- When onCreate() starts, action bar is already visible.